Recipe Overview

 Servings: 5

-I might even venture to say oven roasted potatoes are better than fries (!) especially with a dollop of sour cream and a sprinkling of fresh chives or a drizzle of healthy ranch dressing.
-I also love them with tzatziki!
+I might venture to say that oven roasted potatoes are better than fries (!) especially with a dollop of sour cream and a sprinkling of fresh chives, or a drizzle of healthy ranch dressing.
+I also love them with tzatziki or Chick-fil-A sauce!
 I could eat an entire sheet pan of these in one sitting.
 You’ll get what I’m talking about when you try these potatoes.

 Potato IQ

-Perfect for breakfast.
-Consider making oven roasted potatoes for instead of hash browns or American fries.
+Breakfast: Consider making oven roasted potatoes for breakfast instead of hash browns or American fries.
 They are a healthier choice and you don’t have stand over the stove.
 Add a sheet pan of baked bacon to the oven and all you’ll have to do is scramble the eggs.

-Roasted potatoes are great on a salad or a meal bowl.
-Add crispy roasted potatoes to fresh green lettuce or spinach, toss on a few radish slices, thinly sliced red onion, and tomatoes, and top with homemade red wine vinaigrette or honey mustard dressing.
-So good!
+Salads: Add crispy roasted potatoes to fresh green lettuce or spinach, toss on a few radish slices, thinly sliced red onion, and tomatoes, and top with homemade red wine vinaigrette or honey mustard dressing.
+Make your own salad Niçoise with crispy roasted potatoes, hard-boiled eggs, olives, blanched green beans, and tomatoes.
+Add a drizzle of olive oil or a vinaigrette.

 Ingredient Notes

-- Olive Oil: Most oils are fine but I prefer olive oil because it adds flavor.
-Be sure to choose an oil with a fairly high smoke point.
+• Olive Oil: Most oils are fine but I prefer olive oil because it adds flavor.
+If you choose a different oil, be sure to choose an oil with a fairly high smoke point.

-- Preheat the oven with your pan in the oven.
-That way the pan is nice and hot when you add the potatoes and the crisping action starts immediately.
+Preheat the oven with your pan in the oven.
+Then the pan will be nice and hot when you add the potatoes and the crisping action starts immediately.

 Possible Recipe Variations